Eddie Mair 'just wants a regular show' as he reveals date for final BBC broadcast

 The host of Radio 4’s PM is leaving the BBC after over 30 years to join LBC – and he wants to go quietly

-Eddie Mair has revealed the date of his final broadcast on the BBC, saying that he wants his last day as presenter of Radio 4’s PM to be “a regular show” with no fanfare about his departure.
+Eddie Mair has said he wants his last day as presenter of Radio 4’s PM to be “a regular show” with no fanfare about his departure.

 The radio broadcaster announced in July that he was leaving the BBC after more than 30 years to join commercial news talk radio station LBC.